henriquebarrosx/TerminalCommands/README.md

 ### Packages Scripts

-> To finish, we've a file .sh that execute a script's list used to:
+> To finish, we've a file .sh shell-script folder that execute a script's list used to:

 - Update packages.
 - Install packages.